 - Cloud and Workload Migration Opportunities and Use Cases

 - Impact of Multicloud and Hybrid Cloud Trends on Public Cloud IaaS Services

 - Public Cloud Service Provider Ecosystems, Partnerships, and Alliances

 - Expansion of Public Cloud IaaS Services to On Premises, Hosted/Collocated Facilities, and Edge Locations

 - Segmentation of IaaS and PaaS Revenue by Workloads

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 Key Questions Answered

-- Who are the key players within the IaaS market?
+- What are recent buyer trends in the IaaS market?